nescitus/publius/README.md

 4. with (2) and (3) in place staged move generator
 5. comments
 6. more sensible piece/square tables
-7. pawn weakness eval of any kind
+7. doubled and backward pawns